 Further details weren’t released at this time, but the firm did say that the safety profile of anacetrapib in the early analysis “was generally consistent with that demonstrated in previous studies of the drug”, including its accumulation in adipose tissue as previously reported.

-The company, which is known as MSD outside of the US and Canada, is now considering whether to file new drug applications with global regulatory agencies, and said it would present full data from the study at the European Society of Cardiology (ESC) meeting in August.
+The company is now considering whether to file new drug applications with global regulatory agencies, and said it would present full data from the study at the European Society of Cardiology (ESC) meeting in August.

 Anacetrapib works by inhibiting a protein called cholesterol ester transfer protein (CETP), which is designed to lift HDL - or good - cholesterol.
 However, the class of drugs has been hit with a series of high-profile failures because of safety issues and mediocre efficacy.